zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [registerDomain](#registerdomain)

 Register a new domain.
-It holds a deposit to cover the cost of all the storage that the domain need.
+It holds a deposit to cover the cost of all the storage that the domain needs.
-The account that requested this domain will be the owner and is the only one that will can unregister it.
+The account that requested this domain will be the owner and is the only one that can unregister it.
-[Unregister the domain](#unregisterdomain) will free the hold funds and remove the domain from the system.
+[Unregister the domain](#unregisterdomain) will free the held funds and remove the domain from the system.

 If everything is fine a [`Event::NewDomain`](#newdomain) is emitted.

 Arguments:

-- `aggregation_size`: The size of the aggregation, in other words how many statements any aggregation have.
+- `aggregation_size`: The size of the aggregation, in other words how many statements any aggregation has.
 - `queue_size`: The maximum number of aggregations that can be in the queue for this domain.

 #### [holdDomain](#holddomain)